Saint Croix

 Saint Croix (/krɔɪ/ KROY; Santa Cruz; Sint-Kruis; Sainte-Croix; Danish and Sankt Croix; Ay Ay) is an island in the Caribbean, and a county and constituent district of the United States Virgin Islands (USVI), an unincorporated territory of the United States.

 St. Croix is the largest of the territory's islands.
 As of the 2020 U.S. census, its population was 41,004.
 The island's highest point is Mount Eagle, at 355 m.
 St. Croix's nickname is "Twin City", for its two towns, Frederiksted on the western end and Christiansted on the northeast part of the island.

 Name

-The island's indigenous Taino name is Ay Ay ("the river").
-Its indigenous Carib name is Cibuquiera ("the stony land").
-Its modern name, Saint Croix, is derived from the French Sainte-Croix, itself a translation of the Spanish name Isla de la Santa Cruz (meaning "island of the Holy Cross") given by Christopher Columbus in 1493.
+The island's indigenous Taíno name is Ay Ay ('the river').
+Its indigenous Carib name is Cibuquiera ('the stony land').
+Its modern name, Saint Croix, is derived from the French Sainte-Croix, itself a translation of the Spanish name Isla de la Santa Cruz (meaning 'island of the Holy Cross') given by Christopher Columbus in 1493.
 The French name was partially retained under Danish rule as Sankt Croix, and the island was given its current spelling after the U.S. takeover in 1917.
 The associated demonym for the island is Crucian, derived from the original Spanish name.